Full Force and Effect: Plot

 Meanwhile, President Ryan arrives in Mexico City and is later injured in the assassination attempt on him; however, he survives.
 General Ri then sends a hit squad to kill Zarif in order to deny any connection to the North Koreans, but the bombmaker escapes.
 He then asks Roblas, who then tasks Edward Riley, one of Sharps's employees, to finish the job for him.
 This attracts the attention of The Campus, who have been investigating Sharps's connection to the North Koreans up to this point.
 They later rescue Zarif from Riley in a secluded villa owned by Roblas in Mexico, although Riley escapes and Campus operator Sam Driscoll dies.

 Fearing for his life after failing to obtain the nuclear weapons and assassinate President Ryan, General Ri commits suicide, taking his family along with him.
 Meanwhile, Hwang reaches out to his contact in China, intending to defect.
 Yao is then tasked with spiriting him and his family out of North Korea via a drone with the ability to carry passengers.
 The drone does not fit Yao, so he has to escape on his own.
 He is later rescued by the Chinese, who were contacted by President Ryan.

 Hwang later helps a coup backed by the Chinese in North Korea, deposing Choi from power.
 Meanwhile, The Campus tracks down Riley in Thailand and confront him.
-He tries to escape but later falls to his death.
+He tries to escape but falls to his death.